 Step 1-Your Themes:

 Using the template, you’ll see the top part is broken up into 3 sections.
-These sections will define your theme for the new year and include the following…
+These sections will define your theme for the the coming months and include the following…

 - Need: What do you need?
 Pick 1-3 things that you need.
 An example of 3 items considering this year may be self-care, exercise, and gratitude.
 Think carefully about what was missing this year for you and affected you by not having it.

 - Mantra: This will become your motto.
 Some ideas for this may be, “Chin up!”
 “You are loved!”
 “You got this!”
 I encourage you to only have 1 mantra so it’s easy to remember daily.

 - Support: Who is going to support you with this vision board?
-Choose 1-3 people with who you can depend on, feel comfortable sharing your vision, and who can hold you accountable to take the steps toward your goals.
+Choose 1-3 people with whom you can depend on, feel comfortable sharing your vision, and who can hold you accountable to take the steps toward making things happen.

 How do you feel about what you wrote?
 If it feels right, you are ready to move on to Step 2.

 Step 2-The image:

 You’ll notice the bottom of the template split into 5 parts.
 These 5 parts are various aspects of our lives that will encompass our goals and visions at home, at work, and within ourselves.
 You’ll simply write down some words that describe what your vision is for these areas.